0xtaufeeq/Password-Generator/README.md

 # Password-Generator
-Generate a 12 digit strong password to keep you credentials safe
+Generate a strong password to keep you credentials safe
 ## Code

 ```py